Briangel29/git-cheatsheet/README.md

 - `git diff README.md` compares the file in working directory with the file in the last commit.
 - `git diff <commit> -- README.md` compares the file in working directory with the file in a specific commit.
 - `git diff <commit> <commit> -- README.md` compares the file in two specific commits.
-- `git diff <commit> <branch> -- README.md` compares the file in working directory with the file in a specific commit into a specific branch.
+- `git diff <commit> <branch> -- README.md` compares the file in working directory with the file in a specific commit into a current branch with other specific branch.

 ##### Staging area

 - `git diff --staged README.md` compares the file in staging area with the file in the latest commit.
 - `git diff --staged <commit> -- README.md` compares the file in staging area with the file in a specific commit.
-- `git diff --staged <commit> <branch> -- README.md` compares the file in staging area with the file in a specific commit into a specific branch.
+- `git diff --staged <commit> <branch> -- README.md` compares the file in staging area with the file in a specific commit into a current branch with other specific branch.

 ### Manage commit

-- _`git reset --soft HEAD~1`_ reset the commit history n commits back, preserving the staged changes. **Be careful to use it in a share repository**
+- _`git reset --soft HEAD~1`_ resets the commit history n commits back, preserving the staged changes. **Be careful to use it in a share repository**.
-- _`git reset --hard HEAD~1`_ reset the commit history n commits back, without preserving the staged changes. **Be careful to use it in a share repository**
+- _`git reset --hard HEAD~1`_ resets the commit history n commits back, without preserving the staged changes. **Be careful to use it in a share repository**.
-- `git revert HEAD` revert n commit safety by creating an inverse commit.
+- `git revert HEAD` reverts n commit safety by creating an inverse commit.
 In that case the current commit.
 Useful for share repository.

 ### Stash